 Mahiyan has taught meditation in San Diego for nearly 30 years.
 A graduate of UCSD with a major in Physics he was a champion tennis player who initially learned meditation in order to help his tennis game.
 He owned a tennis shop in La Jolla for many years.

 Not one to remain idle, Mahiyan has helped to open five vegetarian eateries and has run over 100 marathons.
-He has traveled the world teaching meditation.
+He has travelled the world teaching meditation.
 He continues to teach the techniques taught to him by Sri Chinmoy over the past 30 years.

 As an instructor, her goal is to create an environment in which participants can experience a true sense of inner peace and self-knowledge.
 From there, they can build on that experience according to their own insights and personal goals.